MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/images.md

 > [!NOTE]
 > To support displaying embedded images in release mode on the Universal Windows Platform, it's necessary to use the overload of `ImageSource.FromResource` that specifies the source assembly in which to search for the image.

 To use this extension add a custom `xmlns` to the XAML, using the correct namespace and assembly values for the project.
-The image source can then be set using this syntax: `{local:ImageResource WorkingWithImages.beach.jpg}`.
+The image source can then be set using this syntax: `{local:ImageResourceExtension WorkingWithImages.beach.jpg}`.
 A complete XAML example is shown below:

 ```xaml
 <?xml version="1.0" encoding="UTF-8" ?>